 Even though VAT registration can be completed online through the Dubai Government’s online portal, but due to the extensive list of documents to be filed and the requirement of creating an online account, the procedure can be rather difficult for business owners.
 Our specialists can help you with this procedure.

 - Companies and corporations with annual revenue of equal to or more than AED 375,000

 - 5% VAT will be applicable on all the non-essential commodities and consumers purchasing these commodities will pay VAT.
-VAT will be applied separately from excise tax that is already in effect on tobacco, energy drinks and soft drinks
+VAT will be applied separately from an excise tax that is already in effect on tobacco, energy drinks, and soft drinks

-- Sales of commercial properties are subjected to standard VAT rate
+- Sales of commercial properties are subjected to a standard VAT rate

 - VAT will be applied to goods imported to Dubai.
 In case of products for re-export, VAT will only be applied once in the final destination of goods

 Who will be Exempted from VAT